marcelm/cutadapt/doc/guide.rst

 * Multi-core is also not compatible with ``--format``

-* Multi-core is also not available when you use cutadapt for demultiplexing.
+* Multi-core is also not available when you use Cutadapt for demultiplexing.

 If you try to use multiple cores with an incompatible commandline option, you will get an error message.